Pinxton F.C.: History

-Pinxton FC joined the Central Midlands League in 2004–05 and gained promotion to the Supreme Division in their debut season after finishing in fourth place.
-They were then relegated straight back to the Premier Division despite finishing just below mid-table but immediately returned to the top division where they played until the league was re-organised along geographical lines to CML North and South in 2011.
+Pinxton FC joined the Central Midlands League (CML) in 2004–05 and was promoted to the Supreme Division in their debut season after finishing in fourth place.
+They were then relegated back to the Premier Division but returned to the top division where they played until the league was re-organised along geographical lines to CML North and South in 2011.

-They had a very successful stay in the CML south winning the CML League Cup and CML floodlight cup multiple times.
+During their time in they CML South, they won the League Cup and Floodlight Cup multiple times.